 - the 5th largest province in Thailand in terms of area (15,744 km2) and

 - home to 4 large universities and way more young, attractive and open minded Ubon girls than you can ever possibly handle.

 I wasn’t just surprised by the great nightlife in town, but even more by the great number of hotels with exceptional value for money.
 I paid like 800 Baht a night for a super new and modern room with fast internet, flat screen TV and delicious breakfast all inclusive.
 The place is called V Hotel Ubon, but there are quite a few of such recently opened hotels all around town (The Rich, The Bliss etc.).

-Renting a motorcycle isn’t that straightforward though really important in Ubon Ratchathani, you can ask the staff at your hotel for assistance and they’ll call the rental service at the airport.
+Renting a motorbike isn’t that straightforward though really important in Ubon Ratchathani, you can ask the staff at your hotel for assistance and they’ll call the rental service at the airport.
 Alternatively there is also a small shop in the town center (Soi Suriyat near the gasoline station).
 The going rate is 200 Baht per day and again it’s quite important that you have your own vehicle, not just to visit the nightlife places but also to check out any of the mentioned highlights I’m about to describe.

 Thung Si Muang

 Every town in Isaan has these kind of places, usually parks, where people love to gather in the late afternoon and evening, exercising, playing sports or just snacking in the shade with their friends or partner.
 In Udon Thani that would be Nong Prajak Park, in Roi Et the scenic Bueng Phlan Chai and here, in Ubon Ratchathani, it is Thung Si Muang, basically a big park in the town center with a temple and lots of vendors selling drinks and snacks.
 Watch out for the beautiful and huge gold-painted replica of a traditional candle float from the candle festival which is held in July.